flizhou/age_effects_on_COVID-19/doc/report.md

     ## 4 log(death_10~ -0.113    0.0245       -4.61  8.91e-6      0.0000446 TRUE
     ## 5 log(confirme~ -0.00312  0.000981     -3.18  1.79e-3      0.00223   TRUE

-Again I’ll check whether the “LINE” conditions to assess the model.
+Again I checked whether the “LINE” conditions hold to assess the model.
 The independence assumption is reasonable as before.
 For the rest
 assumptions:

 ``` r